SEED-VT/DeSQL/README.md

 Each subquery includes a "View Rows" button, enabling users to examine the data associated with each subquery:
 - ![View Rows](https://github.com/SEED-VT/DeSQL/assets/81311915/dca2cba3-f9cb-4b43-9630-cf7e848eff1c)

-For better readability, the first five rows of each query are displayed initially, with an option to load more:
+For better readability, the first five rows of each query are displayed initially, with an option to show more.
+Each click on load more will load another 5 rows of the query:
 - ![Show More Rows](https://github.com/SEED-VT/DeSQL/assets/81311915/fe920eff-6085-4702-86ba-a45f3120b957)

-### Detailed Query Examination
+### Plan to Query Mapping
 Clicking on the green highlighted node, such as one labeled `cd_gender=F`, will directly navigate to its corresponding subquery, providing a focused view on that particular segment:
 - ![Highlighted Node Interaction](https://github.com/SEED-VT/DeSQL/assets/81311915/fe631cdd-47f5-4b4c-89ef-5c47520016b9)
 - ![Resultant Subquery](https://github.com/SEED-VT/DeSQL/assets/81311915/186864ff-f118-4a29-b720-28b6daeb7288)